samirabloom/dynamic-software-update/REST_API.md

 This value specifies the port of a server in the cluster

+##### cluster.version
+Type: `Number` Default value: `0`

+This value specifies the cluster version.
+If no version is specified, the version defaults to `0`.

 ##### cluster.upgradeTransition
 Type: `Object` Default value: `{ mode: "INSTANT" }`

-This value allows the configuration of the upgrade transition, if no `upgradeTransition` is specified the upgrade transition mode defaults to `INSTANT`.
+This value allows the configuration of the upgrade transition.
+If no `upgradeTransition` is specified, the upgrade transition mode defaults to `INSTANT`.

 ##### cluster.upgradeTransition.mode
 Type: `String` Default value: `SESSION`

-This value specifies the upgrade transition mode and support the following values: `INSTANT`, `SESSION`, `GRADUAL`, `CONCURRENT`
+This value specifies the upgrade transition mode and support the following values: `INSTANT`, `SESSION`, `GRADUAL`, `CONCURRENT`.
+If no `upgradeTransition mode` is specified, the mode defaults to `SESSION`.

 ##### cluster.upgradeTransition.sessionTimeout
-Type: `String` Default value: `undefined`
+Type: `Number` Default value: `undefined`

-This value specifies the timeout period...
+This value specifies the timeout period assigned to the `SESSION` transition mode.

+##### cluster.upgradeTransition.percentageTransitionPerRequest
+Type: `Number` Default value: `undefined`

+This value specifies the transition percentage associated with each request in the `GRADUAL` transition mode.

 ###Response Body

 A cluster id is returned representing the new cluster entity that has been added.